eisha99/sac/README.md

 These files are in the directory:

-- `test.py` contains the unittests.
+- `test.py` used to store the unit tests for the web application.
-- `requirements.txt` contains the required packages for the project.
+- `requirements.txt` used to store a list of the required packages for the project.
-- `app.py` gets the app to run.
+- `app.py` defines the main Flask application
 - .env includes env variables that need to be set

 The `app` folder contains the application files:

-- `__init__.py` contains the configuration and initializes the app.
+- `__init__.py` defines the initialization code for the package.
 - `routing.py` contains routes which serves frontend pages made up of HTML and CSS.
-- `db_models.py` connects to the database and contains the SQLAlchemy tables.
+- `db_models.py` defines the SQL connection for the web-app
-- `templates/` is a folder which contains html templates to be rendered.
+- `templates/` folder which has all the html templates that are to be rendered.

 This is based on [this structure](http://flask.pocoo.org/docs/0.12/patterns/packages).